 Since 1932, four generations of the Miller family have churned ice cream at this West Seattle institution, named not for their devout UW allegiance, but for little peanut-rolled ice cream concoctions ice cream patriarch Herman Miller would make all those years ago.
 Today, an impressive 40-odd flavors emerge from a pair of Emery Thompson ice cream machines in the back, scooped by upbeat local high school students onto freshly made waffle cones.
 This bevy of flavors ranges from classics (coffee, rocky road, butter toasted pecan) to Americana-tinged creativity (root beer, licorice, strawberry cheesecake).
 Every single one is a testament to the simple, astonishing powers of really good ingredients, like name brand Nutella or berries straight from a Mount Vernon farm.

-Seattle’s mind-blowing plant-based ice cream shops are the work of Juicebox cafe’s Kari Brunson and Hot Cakes founder Autumn Martin.
+Seattle’s mind-blowing plant-based ice cream shops are the work of Juicebox veteran Kari Brunson and Hot Cakes founder Autumn Martin.
 So is the lineup of scoops—crazy decadent, deeply flavored, and in no way a dietary consolation prize.
-Three plant-filled shops (Capitol Hill, Ballard, and a U Village newcomer) serve coolly modern flavors, like dirty horchata, or chocolate date, packing all the richness of a roadside Southern California date milkshake.
+Three plant-filled shops serve coolly modern flavors, like dirty horchata, or chocolate date, packing all the richness of a roadside Southern California date milkshake.
 Sorbets like beet-strawberry-rose achieve similar levels of excellence, sans nut milks.
 Ice cream comes in a cup or miraculous gluten-free vanilla-maple waffle cone, ready to be topped with things like chocolate sauce or moon goo (a caramel sauce).
 Recently pints landed in a few local grocery stores.
 It bears repeating: everything in here is vegan and gluten free.

 Seattle’s ur-cupcake operation also runs an impressive ice cream program.
 Some of these cold-churned creations are studded with actual chunks of cupcake, like a frozen take on red velvet.
 Others lean on housemade confections, like hazelnut brittle and salted ganache, or bits of fudgy brownie partnered with roasted banana, rum, and a caramel ribbon.
 Scoops happen at the Capitol Hill, Ballard, and Downtown locations, while the Madrona and West Seattle locations stock pints.

 For a decade, Lois Ko operated the Haagen Daz across from her alma mater, the University of Washington.
 Now she runs her own ice cream businesses out of that same space on the Ave, making her own products from start to finish using organic, mostly hyperlocal ingredients and no emulsifiers (she even had the shop state-certified as a creamery).
 Her rotating lineup, 70-odd flavors in total, offer a refined sort of comfort, like taking a nap beneath a really plush blanket—london fog, Persian rose, banana Nutella crunch, or cookie explosion, a rich chocolate chunked with chocolate and a mind-bending four different types of cookie.
-Sweet Alchemy emerged from our state shutdown with a robust delivery business, but also scoops from its newest location in Capitol Hill’s Chophouse Row, and sells its lovely glass pints and pre-made scoops at a third outpost inside the Mighty-O doughnut shop in Ballard.
+The delivery setup devised during 2020’s shutdown lives on, but Sweet Alchemy also scoops from Capitol Hill’s Chophouse Row, and has at a third outpost inside the Mighty-O doughnut shop in Ballard.
 Ko also makes a mean special-order ice cream cake.